karafamichal/lixie-stopwatch/README.md

 * **Devices** page shows your stopwatch as **Online** within ~5 seconds of the first WebSocket connect.
-* Click the **palette** icon to set its clock + colon colours and brightness.
+* Click the **palette** icon to set per-device matrix settings:
+  - **Clock colour** and **LED matrix brightness** (Low / Med / High / Max)
+  - **Colon dot colour** — independent from the clock colour, with a *link* toggle that keeps them in sync when on
+  - **Touch display brightness** — 0–100 % slider; 0 % turns the Nextion
+    backlight all the way off
+  - **Auto-sleep** — seconds of inactivity before the screen dims to the icon-only sleep view (0 disables); a switch lets you extend the timeout to the idle screen too
-* Click the **mirror screen** icon to remote-control it from the browser.
+* Click the **mirror screen** icon to remote-control the unit from the browser.
+The mirror reproduces every screen — including the sleep view — and clicks are converted to device pixels and posted as a synthetic touch.
-* In **Clients** create your first client, then a project under it, and the device's selection menu populates instantly via REST.
+* In **Clients** create your first client, then a project under it.
+  Under **Pricing** add any custom apps you want grouped per category (Design / Development / Office / …).
+On the device the picker walks the user through **Client → Project → Category → App** with three rows per screen so there's no scrolling past every tool.

 ---